-Are you guys familiar with escape rooms?
-In the past year they have become a pretty big trend and are popping up all over the Country.
+Are you guys familiar with escape rooms like Lockdown Escape Room?
+In the past year they have become a pretty big trend and are popping up all over the Country and are being increasingly used in team building exercises.
 I bought a Groupon to try one out with my girlfriends back in November but due to scheduling conflicts and inclement weather we have had to postpone a few times.
+My friend had visited Paranoia Quest before so I decided I wanted to try out an escape room for myself.
 We were finally able to go last Saturday night.
 Here are my thoughts on the experience…

 The Groupon I bought was for Escape Games in Tribecca.
 They have a few different rooms with different plot-lines.
 We decided to go with the room called Detective Story.
 Here is a blurb about it from their website: